craigbuckler/optimalworks/src/pages/article/save-development-money.md

 You're actually asking a developer to invest their time: *a far more valuable commodity than money*.
 While they're working for you for free, they cannot charge for other projects or work on their own amazing applications.
 It's a double hit.

 Only consider a revenue share if you know the developer well and they become a director of your company.
-Even then, they should receive a salary and the bulk of all profits until their commitment is repaid.
+Even then, they should receive a salary and a fair share of profits until their commitment is repaid.

 ## Perfection is futile

 No system is perfect.
 Applications can always be better, faster, easier, more attractive etc. Even if you reached perfection today, tomorrow's technologies can improve your system further &hellip; *or make it obsolete*.

 Let's presume your application could be 80% completed within one month.
 The core functionality was implemented and the application was usable.
 Would you wait another year for the last 20% of features?
 That's a year without users, feedback or revenue?
 This is precisely what many organisations do.